-Thermal Flow Meter Factory Calibration
+Sage Thermal Flowmeter Factory Calibration

-In cases where it is impossible to flow the actual gas due to safety or hazardous conditions; in these cases the calibration is performed using a surrogate gas and modeling based on thermal properties is used to determine the performance of the actual gas.
+In cases where it is impossible to flow the actual gas because of safety or hazardous conditions, the calibration occurs using a surrogate gas.
+In this case, modeling based on thermal properties is used to determine the performance of the actual gas.

 Data Curve Fit